gtnoble/mcp-d/README.md

 # D MCP Server Library

 A D language implementation of the Model Context Protocol (MCP) server, focusing on stdio transport.
+This library enables D applications to provide functionality to AI language models through a standardized protocol.

 ## Features

 - MCP protocol v2024-11-05 support
 - stdio transport implementation
-- Type-safe schema builder
+- Type-safe schema builder for tool parameters
-- Resource system with change notifications
+- Resource system with static, dynamic, and template resources
+- Prompt system with text, image, and resource content
-- Simple and clean API
+- Change notifications for resources and prompts
+- Clean, non-reflective design with type-safe APIs

 ## Installation